teivah/bitvector/README.md

 The rationale compared to being based on a `[]byte` is to save memory if you need a static bit vector structure.
 Hence, you might be interested in this library for memory-bound computation.

-Moreover, there is a guarantee that each the internal bit vectors will not escape to the heap and remain only at the stack level.
+Moreover, there is a guarantee that the internal bit vectors will not escape to the heap and remain only at the stack level.

 ## Installation